-Head of English required from January 2020 Salary scale : WCMS/UPS[Inner London] +TLR1b[£9,666] Closing date: 12pm Friday 4th October
+Head of English required from September 2020 (earlier if possible) Salary scale : WCMS/UPS[Inner London] +TLR1b[£9,666]

+Closing date: 12pm Monday 24th June

 Wimbledon College is committed to safeguarding and promoting the welfare of young people.
 The successful candidates will be subject to an enhanced DBS check.